 Ent Vertical and Horizontal Soil Structure

 Soil type in Ent depends on the soil types specified by the land surface hydrology model to which Ent is coupled, which must provide sand, silt, and clay fractions, and soil depth.
 Soil type is expected to of one kind in an ent cell.
 Ent soil biogeochemistry requires distinction of soil temperature, moisture, and texture in a 0-30 cm layer, and optionally in a 30-100 cm deep layer.
-Ent canopy conductance requires interfacing vertical root distributions with the layering scheme of the land surface model to calculate soil moisture stress; the layering of vertical root distributions is currently based on continuous functions by Rosenszweig and Abramopoulos (1997) and so can be scaled according to the land surface scheme.
+Ent canopy conductance requires interfacing vertical root distributions with the layering scheme of the land surface model to calculate soil moisture stress; the layering of vertical root distributions is currently based on continuous functions by Rosenszweig and Abramopoulos (1997).

 Plant Functional Types